PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 See the [`nmcli` man page](https://linux.die.net/man/1/nmcli) for more information.

-## Setting up Mbed Linux CLI
+## Setting up Mbed Linux OS CLI

 ### Prerequisites

+Node.js Service Discovery which adds multicast DNS service discovery, also known as zeroconf or bonjour to Node.js.

 [Node.js version v8.10.0 or higher](https://nodejs.org/en/), which includes `npm v3`.

-mdns -- Node.js Service Discovery adds multicast DNS service discovery, also known as zeroconf or bonjour to Node.js.
-It provides an object based interface to announce and browse services on the local network.
-We recommend installing NodeSource-managed Node.js snap which contains the Node.js runtime, along the two most widely-used package managers, npm and Yarn.
+It is better to install NodeSource-managed Node.js snap which includes the Node.js runtime, along with package managers npm and Yarn.
 This could be installed from [Node.js website](https://nodejs.org/en/) or from [GitHub Node.js distributions](https://github.com/nodesource/distributions).

 To install Node.js on the Ubuntu PC, do the following:

 ```